Sk1kavi/Event-Hall-Booking-System/README.md

-# 📌 Event Hall Booking Website
+# 📌 Event Hall Booking System

 ## 📖 Overview
 The **Event Hall Booking Website** is a full-stack web application that enables users to book event halls, hall owners to manage their listings, and admins to oversee transactions and approvals.
 The platform provides a **user-friendly interface** for seamless booking, secure payments, and efficient management of event spaces.